Jlomb1/HTML-and-CSS-Projects/README.md

 ## - My Finaly Project
 With my final project I have created a webpage that is able to be accessed publicly, this was an over all final on utilizing CSS and HTML elements.

-## Any remaining files were apart of learning new concepts, editing new ideas while learning through school, and attempting new ideas.
+## Any remaining files were apart of learning, creating, editing, and attempting new project ideas and new concepts through HTML and CSS.